New Zealand Book Awards for Children and Young Adults: Picture Book

 The Picture Book category is for titles in which the illustrations "carry the impact of the story" along with the text.
 These can be titles for children or young adults, but illustrations have to make up at least half of the content, and these illustrations must be original, not compiled from other sources.
 As of 2012, winners receive a prize of $7,500, split evenly between the author and the illustrator.

 "Picture Book" is the only category to be included in every awards ceremony, and was first presented in 1982 as "Picture Book of the Year" in the New Zealand Government Publishing Awards.
 There were no awards ceremonies in 1989, but the category was resurrected in the first AIM Children's Book Awards in 1990 as "Picture Book", and has retained the name to this day.

-Picture Book of the Year (1982–8); Picture Book (1990–)

 Non-fiction

 The Non-fiction category is for titles in "which present well-authenticated data, with consideration given to imaginative presentation, interpretation and style".
 Titles for children or young adults can be included in this category, but not textbooks, resource kits, poetry, folklore, or retellings of myths and legends.
 As of 2012, winners in the Non-fiction category receive a prize of $7,500.

 The Non Fiction category was added in 1986 to the New Zealand Government Publishing Awards, but removed again in 1987.
 The category was not resurrected until 1993, as part of the AIM Children's Book Awards.
 From 2008, the category's name has been hyphenated.

-Non Fiction (1986, 1993–2007); Non-fiction (2008–)
+In 2016, when the awards merged with the LIANZA Awards, this category was merged with the Elsie Locke Award for Non-Fiction and renamed the Elsie Locke Non-Fiction Award.